MyersResearchGroup/myersresearchgroup.github.io/content/publication/sents-synbiosuite-2023/index.md

 - '2'
 publication: '*ACS Synthetic Biology*'
 doi: 10.1021/acssynbio.2c00597
-abstract: ' Synthetic biology research has led to the development of many software tools for designing, constructing, editing, simulating, and sharing genetic parts and circuits.
+abstract: 'Synthetic biology research has led to the development of many software tools for designing, constructing, editing, simulating, and sharing genetic parts and circuits.
 Among these tools are SBOLCanvas, iBioSim, and SynBioHub, which can be used in conjunction to create a genetic circuit design following the design–build–test–learn